-If you plan to travel outside the United States, call Member Services to find out your Blue Cross Blue Shield Global Core® benefits.
+If you plan to travel outside the United States, call Member Services to find out your Blue Cross Blue Shield Global Core[®] benefits.
 Benefits for services received outside of the United States may be different from services received in the United States.
-The Plan only covers Emergency including ambulance and Urgent Care outside of the United States.
 Remember to take an up to date health ID card with you.

-When you are traveling abroad and need medical care, you can call the Blue Cross Blue Shield Global Core® Service Center any time.
+When you are traveling abroad and need medical care, you can call the Blue Cross Blue Shield Global Core[®] Service Center any time.
 They are available 24 hours a day, seven days a week.
 The toll free number is 800-810-2583.
 Or you can call them collect at 804-673-1177.

+If you need inpatient hospital care, you or someone on your behalf, should contact us for preauthorization.
 Keep in mind, if you need Emergency medical care, go to the nearest hospital.
 There is no need to call before you receive care.

 Please refer to the "How to Access Your Services and Obtain Approval of Benefits" section in this Booklet for further information.
+You can learn how to get preauthorization when you need to be admitted to the hospital for Emergency or non-emergency care.